bibekanandadatta/JHU-Dissertation-Template/README.md

 ### Main text

+- Try not to use math expressions for chapter, section, subsection, and subsection titles.
+If it throws any warning, you can use the following command
+    ``` latex
+    \texorpdfstring{your-math-expression}{expression-for-bookmark}
+    ```

 - You can add quotes to the chapter followed by the chapter label and title using the `epigraph` package.
 Examples are shown in two different chapters of the template.
   - Currently, the maximum length for the epigraph is set to be `0.65\textwidth` which can be changed by specifying the variable `\MaxQuoteWidth`.
 You can make it shorter or longer depending on your needs and/or preferences.